When it comes to sensitive healthcare services, the typical consumer experience is inconvenient, expensive and uncomfortable.

 To address these concerns, all customers are provided with the name and medical license details of the doctor attending to them once they book an appointment on our platform.

-They also receive a copy of the signed prescription, and all our medication contains the label of the retail pharmacy from which it was dispensed.– Guadalupe Lazaro, co-founder and CEO of Ease Healthcare
+They also receive a copy of the signed prescription, and all our medication contains the label of the retail pharmacy from which it was dispensed.– Rio Hoe, co-founder and CFO of Ease Healthcare

 Recruiting doctors who believe in their mission, and have experience in both telemedicine and in sexual and reproductive health was also a challenge.